stonepreston/OpenFOAM-Cavity/README.md

 ```$ pwd```

-Dont type the $.
-The $ signifies the end of the terminal prompt and will be used to indicate that the following line of code is intended to be entered as a terminal command.
+Dont type the `$`.
+For the purposes of this tutorial, the `$` signifies the end of the terminal prompt and will be used to indicate that the following line of code is intended to be entered as a terminal command.
 After typing the command and pressing enter, you should see the location of your home directory printed to the screen.

 ![pwd command](./Images/pwd.png)